 Cancer Types Affect Policy Availability

 Life insurance providers are more likely to provide policies to individuals with non-metastasized tumors.
-However, cancers are also rated based on their risk factor and how likely they are to cause death.
+However, cancers are also rated based on their risk factors and how likely they are to cause death.

 Only a few cancers trigger automatic rejection.
 For example, leukemia and colon cancer are high-risk types.
 A life insurance company will almost always reject an application with this type of policy, though if they are in remission for a certain number of years they may be eligible.